-we for their own advantage.
-If we had meanly and cowardly beast our necks to Their yoke, The present will would have bien avoided for a while, but They would have come at a later period with perfect desolation.
-So far then from regretting my action in the Convention of the people of the state, I would do the same thing over again tomorrow.
-I believe that the secepcion of Louth farolina sand civil liberty on this continent.
+us for their own advantage.
+If we had meanly and cowardly beat our necks to Their yoke, the present wils would have been avoided for a while, but They would have come at a later period with perfect desolation.
+So far then from regretting my action in the Convention of the people of the state.
+I would do the same thing over again tomorrow.
+I believe that the seception of Louth Carolina sand civil liberty an this continent.
 It exists nowhere else now but among our selves, although we are paying the price of it in precious blood!
-At the North it is force already.
-They have done for themselves what evil-does not impreguently do; viz, they have brought on Themselves the very wils they intended to inflich on others.
+It the North it is force already.
+They have done for themsendown what evil-doen not impreguently do; viz, they have brought on Themselves the very wils they intended to inflich on others.
 Lord Cornwallis in the war of the Revolu-tion, offered, and, if our enemies over-run our State. it is not improbable I shall have to pay with my head for the